It's Always Jan: Production

 Desilu Productions and Janard Productions, a partnership of Janis Paige and series producer Arthur Stander, co-produced It′s Always Jan.
 Paige sang a song in most episodes.
 Her Jan Stewart character′s hairstyle resembled that of Lucille Ball′s Lucy Ricardo character on the hit series I Love Lucy, also filmed at Desilu.
 Each episode ended with the Jan Stewart character turning to the camera and saying "Good night" to the television audience.

 In mid-December 1955, Patricia Bright broke her right kneecap and Merry Anders had to leave the show to have a baby.
 Episodes were written so that Bright's Pat Murphy character could appear only while sitting down, and Anders's Val Marlowe character was temporarily written out of the series.
 After her baby's birth, Anders and her Val character returned to the series.

 It′s Always Jan′s premise bore similarities to the plots of two hit movies, 1953′s How to Marry a Millionaire and 1954′s Three Coins in the Fountain, both of which also featured three man-chasing women.
 Merry Anders, who portrayed Val Marlowe in It's Always Jan, went on to star in the 1958–1959 syndicated television series How to Marry a Millionaire.

+Reception

+It's Always Jan proved to be somewhat popular, as Paige appeared on the cover of TV Guide magazine for the January 28, 1956 issue.
+The earliest known mention of the program is from a week prior to the show's premiere, stating: "The term "situation comedy" has fallen into such disrepute even the networks now shun it.
+They're calling 'em 'comedy dramas.'
+At least, that's what CBS terms JANIS PAIGE's new show: It's Always Jan."

+However, the program seems to have received a more lukewarm reception from critics.
+The October 15th, 1955 issue of TV Guide states:"It’s Always Jan —which presents Janis Paige in her first TV series—is worth watching, but it lacks enough novelty to lift it above the 'just another situation comedy' groove...
+The stories are funny enough to draw some laughs (although not as many as you’ll hear on the sound-track), and they occasionally generate genuine sympathy and affection for the characters portrayed.
+But the show usually catches fire only when Miss Paige, as a night club singer struggling to become a Broadway star, sings—and she does only one song a week.
+Otherwise, the show revolves about the problems of Jan’s child - the danger of her being spoiled by the three older girls, her chances of becoming a child actress...
+Remember My Friend Irma?
+Add a third roommate and you just about have It’s Always Jan."